Elizabeth McCracken (Irish writer): Politics

-With Margaret MacCoubrey, Dr. Elizabeth Bell and others in the IWSS (formally disbanded in April 1914), McCracken had joined the WSPU.
+With Margaret MacCoubrey, Dr. Elizabeth Bell, Winifred Carney and others in the IWSS (formally disbanded in April 1914), McCracken had joined the WSPU.
 But it is not clear what direct hand she had, if any, in the campaign that followed: targeting Unionist properties and culminating in Lilian Metge's bombing of Lisburn Cathedral.
-Her husband, George McCracken, "appeared in the interests of the WSPU" in court when Evans and Metge created an uproar demanding to know why James Craig, who was then arming Unionists with smuggled German munitions, was not appearing on the same weapons and explosives charges.
+Her husband, George McCracken, "appeared in the interests of the WSPU" in court when Evans and Madge Muir created an uproar demanding to know why James Craig, who was then arming Unionists with smuggled German munitions, was not appearing on the same weapons and explosives charges.

-At the outbreak of world war, in The Irish Citizen McCracken asked "Shall Suffrage Cease?"
+At the outbreak of world war, in The Irish Citizen, the paper of the pacifist Hanna Sheehy-Skeffington's Dublin-based Irish Women's Franchise League, McCracken asked "Shall Suffrage Cease?"
 She denounced the hypocrisy of men who, having subjected militant suffragists to a campaign "vituperation and invective", now, "with the most unblushing effrontery", asked women to approve "the most aggravated form of militancy—war".
 "What country is theirs", she asked, "who are defrauded of citizenship".
 In 1915, she invited Sylvia Pankhurst, who opposed the wartime suspension of WSPU agitation by her sister Christabel, to Belfast to speak in support equal pay for women doing war work.

 After the war and the grant of the vote to women over the age of 30, in what was now Northern Ireland McCracken wished to see women stand as parliamentary candidates independent of parties.
 The alternative, she believed, was to remain the "docile" instruments of "men's plans", whether they be unionist or nationalist.

 McCracken continued to campaign.
 She was particularly concerned with violence against women and girls and with the financial and legal dependence of women upon men upon which it fed.
+In reinforcing this dependence, she argued that the privacy of the home pressured women to keep domestic rape and abuse silent.

-Published work as L.A.M Priestley
+Published work as L.A.M Priestly

 1906 Love Stories of Some Eminent Women, Henry J Davis, London.